perfect engagement ring

 Alternately, the high-pressure high temperature method is meant to mimic more closely the earth’s natural process for creating diamonds.
 During this method, a tiny piece of carbon gets placed inside a capsule within a larger apparatus.

 The capsule in which the carbon resides gets exposed to extremely high temperatures and an extreme amount of pressure.
 This heat and pressure cause the carbon to break down, eventually crystalizing into a diamond.
+Ethical lab-created rings in Tempe highlight this precise process, ensuring environmentally friendly and socially responsible alternatives to traditional mined diamonds.

 Depending on the method used, the shape of the diamond crystals will vary due to the growth pattern created during the process.